brooksdra/technotes.github.io/css.md

 The order of element display in the order they are written in the document; provided all z-index are zero.
 By adding a position properties to an element, that element then has its own position context and z-index will only work with it children.

+**Important Note:** Z-Index only effects with position properties set to something other than static (default).
+This doesn't apply to flex items.
+That is, you don't need a position property on a flex container to set the z-index.

 ### Background Positioning vs. Image Positioning
-**background-image** is more flexable and shoudl be used if you need such flexibility.
+**background-image** is more flexable and should be used if you need such flexibility.
 **img** is better for simple images that fit into the normal document flow.

 - [The background Property](https://developer.mozilla.org/en-US/docs/Web/CSS/background){:target="_blank"}